 What is Amazon Interactive Video Service?

-Amazon Interactive Video Service (Amazon IVS) is a managed live streaming solution, built on the same technology that powers Twitch, that is quick and easy to set up, enabling customers to leverage the same innovative technology that Twitch has built and refined over a decade.
-Send your live streams to Amazon IVS using standard streaming software and the service does everything you need to make them available to your viewers around the world, letting you focus on building interactive experiences alongside the live video.
+Amazon Interactive Video Service (Amazon IVS) is a managed live streaming solution, built on the same technology that powers Twitch, that is designed to be quick and easy to set up, enabling you to leverage the same innovative technology that Twitch has built and refined over a decade.
+Send your live streams to Amazon IVS using standard streaming software and the service is designed to do everything you need to make them available to your viewers around the world, letting you focus on building interactive experiences alongside the live video.
 You can easily customize and enhance the audience experience through the Amazon IVS player SDK and timed metadata APIs, allowing you to build a more valuable relationship with your viewers on your own websites and applications.

 Who can use Amazon Interactive Video Service?